 If you have tried some of the above pointers and still have a crappy signal.
 Lets further look at what other options could improve your Wi-Fi signal and coverage.

 Another option before you go out and buy a new router is to simply upgrade the antennas.
 Many routers have removable antennas and can easily be replaced with higher gain antennas for better reception.
-You can get a new set of high gain antennas for around $30 to $40 dollars.
+You can get a new set of 2 Omni-Directional Wi-Fi Long Range Antenna for around $20 from Amazon that could really make a difference.

 Does a Wifi extender work?
 And basic Setup